Categories

 Originally published on September 19, 2019.

-This kefir is made simply with only apple cider and kefir starter*; a sweet ‘n sour concoction that fizzes like champagne and is pure effervescence!
+This kefir is made with apple cider and kefir starter*; a sweet ‘n sour concoction that fizzes like champagne and is pure effervescence!
 What I am most on about is that inside this beverage lives an abundance of potent probiotic strains that implant themselves into digestive canal of your body, from your mouth down they go to burrow in to the soft tissue lining and keep inflammation down and healing up.
 More benefits here.

 Looking for an easy, affordable way to get probiotic dose?
 This is a great recipe to make.
-Especially if you have bloating, constipation, or Candida
+Especially if you have bloating, constipation, or Candida.
+A refreshing glass of juice kefir is a wonderful way to kick start your day and keep healthy internal gut bugs in balance.

 Many people on Body Ecology Diet (B.E.D.) ask if this is stage 1-friendly.
 Personally, I stayed with young coconut kefir and unsalted cultured vegetables for the first few months on the diet before introducing other types of probiotic food such as juice kefir, milk kefir and hemp milk kefir.